With the exception of perhaps Bitcoin, there are few investments as polarising as gold.

-2. As an insurance policy
+2. Gold is an insurance policy

 Gold has historically been an effective way to preserve the real value of your wealth since it acts as an insurance policy against currency devaluation.

-This is when your home country currency loses its global purchasing power either because of economic factors or monetary policy.
+Currency devaluation happens when your home country currency loses its global purchasing power either because of economic factors or monetary policy.

-3. As a safe haven
+3. Gold is a safe haven

 Government bonds have historically been one of the safest places to park your money.
-Today however there is a record US$16 trillion of government debt issued by creditworthy governments that trades on negative yields.
+Today , however, there is a record US$16 trillion of government debt issued by creditworthy governments that trades on negative yields.
 In countries like Japan, Switzerland and Germany you need to pay the government to borrow your money.

 While gold doesn’t have a yield, it’s still a more positive yielding asset than negative yielding government bonds which penalise owners.
 As the amount of negative yielding government debt increases, so too does the attractiveness of gold.